 Obviously, the line has got blurrier but mobile affiliate marketing meaning, in essence, is affiliate marketing targeted at mobile devices.
 Same practice, different platform.
 In the end, it is that simple.
-Nevertheless, one key difference that deserves to be noted is that between advertisers and affiliates there is a middleman in mobile affiliate marketing.
-Called mobile affiliate networks, these are mobile platforms that offer performance-based advertising.
+There are many platforms called mobile affiliate networks, which help both sides to find each other.

 Simply put, these networks have a huge amount of daily traffic that they can offer to advertisers.
 The huge traffic is a major appeal to advertisers who can choose to publish and monetize their ads on those networks.
 It sounds counter-intuitive but the mobile platform, as far as affiliate marketing is concerned, is one that has not been over-saturated with competition yet.
 On the contrary, there are only a handful of great affiliates on the mobile platform worth their salt, which creates issues from a supply-demand perspective.
 This is not the case with its desktop counterpart, though it is what makes affiliate marketing on mobile phones so advantageous currently.

 As established before, mobile affiliate marketing is when a company that is in the business of selling products or services finds an affiliate who promotes the other company’s products or services and gets a share of the sales in return.
 Mobile affiliate marketing is exclusively directed towards mobile device users and uses tools and platforms specifically designed with mobile platforms in mind.